Follow this checklist to make sure your Windows Phone account is as secure as possible.

 Never share any personal details about you or your account

 Do not give your full name to strangers over the Internet.
 Do not put your full name in any public facing profile.
 Keep your physical address private.
 Telling someone what school you go to or what neighborhood you live in can be enough to locate more information about you.
-Think of all the personal information that you have likely posted to social networking sites such as Facebook, MySpace, or Windows Live SkyDrive that someone could use to pose as you.
+Think of all the personal information that you have likely posted to social networking sites such as Facebook, MySpace, or OneDrive that someone could use to pose as you.
 Do not put your full physical address in your profile.
 Do not give out your primary Microsoft account as an email address to strangers.
 Set up a secondary email account at

 , which you can use for communication with unknown people, mailing lists, etc. Maintain a strong password on the secondary email account as you do for your primary account.
 Do not unnecessarily reveal information about yourself or your accounts.
 Be wary of anyone asking you for information that they do not need.
-Do not share your password or personal information with anyone contacting you who is presenting themselves as a customer support agent or affiliated with Windows Phone, Xbox, Zune or Microsoft.
-If you are concerned that the contact might not be legitimate, contact Windows Phone, Xbox, or Zune Support.
+Do not share your password or personal information with anyone contacting you who is presenting themselves as a customer support agent or affiliated with Windows Phone, Xbox, or Microsoft.
+If you are concerned that the contact might not be legitimate, contact Windows Phone, Xbox, or Microsoft Support.
 Microsoft will never ask for your password in email, through instant messaging, or over the phone.
 Enter your Microsoft account password only at known Microsoft sites or on the phone.

 Install or update your Virus, Spyware, Malware protection software for your computer

 Make sure you are running your virus protection software, and that it is up to date.
 If you don’t have any protection software installed we strongly recommend you do so now.